MythEclipse/ultimate-asepharyana.tech/README.md

 ### Database

 We use [Prisma](https://prisma.io/) to manage & access our database.
-As such you will need a database for this project, either locally or hosted in the cloud.
+As such, you will need a database for this project, either locally or hosted in the cloud.

-To make this process easier, we offer a [`docker-compose.yml`](https://docs.docker.com/compose/) file to deploy a MySQL server locally with a new database named `turborepo` (To change this update the `MYSQL_DATABASE` environment variable in the `docker-compose.yml` file):
+To make this process easier, we offer a [`docker-compose.yml`](https://docs.docker.com/compose/) file to deploy a MySQL server locally with a new database named `turborepo` (To change this, update the `MYSQL_DATABASE` environment variable in the `docker-compose.yml` file):

 ```bash
 cd my-turborepo
 docker-compose up -d
 ```

-Once deployed you will need to copy the `.env.example` file to `.env` in order for Prisma to have a `DATABASE_URL` environment variable to access.
+Once deployed, you will need to copy the `.env.example` file to `.env` in order for Prisma to have a `DATABASE_URL` environment variable to access.

 ```bash
 cp .env.example .env
 ```

-If you added a custom database name, or use a cloud based database, you will need to update the `DATABASE_URL` in your `.env` accordingly.
+If you added a custom database name or use a cloud-based database, you will need to update the `DATABASE_URL` in your `.env` accordingly.

 Once deployed & up & running, you will need to create & deploy migrations to your database to add the necessary tables.
 This can be done using [Prisma Migrate](https://www.prisma.io/migrate):